 Yet women in the oil and gas industry are making their mark: upstream, midstream, and down.
 Further, as is usually the case, the few of one generation can pave the way for the many of the next.

 This is the first of two columns about some of the outstanding women in this industry today, highlighting their contributions.
-We’ll look first at the United States and, next week, we’ll go global.
+We’ll look first at the United States and, in the next post, we’ll go global.

 In 2014, Ms Mehnert created a social media platform called “Pink Petro,” headquartered in Houston, Texas and devoted to the mutual support of women in the oil industry.